Clubs and Activities

 National Honors Society

-Recognizes students who have demonstrated excellence in the areas of scholarship, service, leadership, and character.
+National Honors Society Recognizes students who have demonstrated excellence in the areas of scholarship, service, leadership, and character.
 Potential members are selected for membership in NHS as sophomores or juniors so that they are members during junior and/or senior years.
 Members must maintain high academic standards, character, leadership, and participate in community service.
+Students are invited to prove their candidacy to join NHS based on their GPA.

 Sponsor: Jeff Davis Jeffery.Davis@d300.org